 By the time your driver drops you off at your hotel, you’ll probably be too exhausted to go out.
 So why not have dinner at your hotel?
 If you’re smart, you’ll be staying at the Hilton Garden Phoenix Downtown.
 The sleek-as-an-otter Art Deco building dates back to the 1930s.
 In fact, the hotel building even makes a guest appearance in the movie Psycho.
 (Norman Bates stabs the building while it’s taking a shower.)

-Nook Kitchen is a classy Italian-American joint located in the hotel’s lobby.
+Fortunately there is a great restaurant located in the hotel’s lobby.
 And what is more welcome after a hearty day of hiking the Grand Canyon and chatting ’bout crystals with Sedona hippies than a warm plate of chicken Marsala?
 Bonus!
 This dish has some booze in it because Marsala is a sweet wine.